-I love the pictures showing the opening to the dining room side.
-We decided to open that wall up (had a small doorway), and it opened up the kitchen and let so much more light in.
+- We decided to enlarge that wall years ago (had a small door there), and open up the kitchen to let more light in.

 It’s amazing what paint and a little remodeling can do to make a space feel bigger and brighter.

 - Want more info on the this, Click Opening up Kitchen Wall to Dining Room.

 - Want to see what it looks like now click: Opening up Kitchen Wall to Living Room.

 Would I do it all over again….YES, even with all of the mess.
 I LOVED how much brighter our kitchen looked.

 There is just something special about a white kitchen.

 Have a Great Week!!
 Love & Hugs 🙂